anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 tmuxinator open name_of_project
 ```

 This will create a `name_of_project.yml` file under the `~/.tmuxinator` directory.
 You can then open up this file and modify the default configuration.
 For me I simply deleted the commented lines (except for the first one which is the path to the current file) and then specified the project path.
-In my case its the `octoopress` directory under the home directory.
+In my case its the `octopress` directory under the home directory.
 Then under the `windows` the `layout` is `main-vertical`, this means that the panes that I will specify would be divided vertically.
 There would be 2 panes, one is empty so I can just type in whatever commands I wish to execute and the other is `rake preview` which is the command for previewing an octopress blog locally:

 ```
 # ~/.tmuxinator/blog.yml